trasherdk/monerojs/README.md

 ```
 *`--save` optional*

+## Testing

+Install dependencies (`npm install`) and then run `npm test`

 ## Usage

 JSON-RPC interfaces and their methods are wrapped in promises.
+Much more exhaustive examples can be found in the [tests](https://github.com/monerojs/monerojs/blob/dev/test/index_test.js)

 #### Autoconnect to Monero daemon (`monerod`)